Getting started

 add : a b -> a + b

-If you want to have multiple statements in a function, you can use a do block:
+If you want to have multiple statements in a function, you can run a block with do.
+If a block has multiple statements, the last one is the function’s return value:

 a + b